algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ### 3.1.1.
 Electronic components:

-Here is decribed all the elctronic components we used during the conception.<br>
+Here is decribed all the electronic components we used during the conception.<br>
 All the components will have a link to see the datasheet of the component.

 #### 3.1.1.1.
 Power supply: